 Diving in the Philippines

 While onboard a sailboat, or even from the comfort of the beach, travelers can don the proper equipment and explore the creatures of the deep.
 Snorkeling and scuba opportunities abound around the Philippines, and travelers will be astounded at the wealth of sea life they can find in the clear blue waters.
-During the early summer, divers even have the chance to spot the rare dugong, more commonly called the sea cow, munching on seagrasses of the Palawan archipelago.
+During the early summer, divers even have the chance to spot the rare dugong, more commonly called the sea cow, munching on seagrasses of the stunning Palawan archipelago beaches.
 However, these animals are timid — not to mention endangered and protected — so travelers would be wise to admire the creatures from a safe distance.